dhbalaji/docusauras-dhbalaji-blog/blog/2024/5-things-not-to-do-in-2025.md

 Additionally, I’ll curate a list of websites to stay updated instead of depending on algorithm-driven feeds.

-## 3. Visit Office Only Twice a Week
+## 3. No Two Visits Per Week To Office

-Working from the office has its perks—collaboration, better focus—but the daily commute can be a nightmare, especially in cities like Bangalore.
-Long hours in traffic, crowded public transport, and the occasional mishap like losing a laptop are not worth it.

-For 2025, I’m committing to **office visits twice a week**, ideally on **Mondays and Fridays**, to strike a balance between in-person interactions and remote productivity.
+Working from the office puts you into a routine which is a supporting stick for those who lack self discipline of waking up early, switching subjects under work naturally.
+Thats why I am against working from home twice a week.

 ## 4. No More Reading Goals